 Canada Research Chair in Disability and Movement Cultures, Associate Professor, Kinesiology – University of Alberta

 Danielle Peers is a Canada Research Chair in Disability and Movement Cultures (SSHRC, Tier II), and an Associate Professor in the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta.
 Dr. Peers brings research knowledges about intersectional approaches to accessibility and equity, diversity and inclusion policy, as well as transdisciplinary engagements with critical disability studies and disability justice theory and praxis.
 Peers also brings lived experiences of mobility disability and chronic illness, as it intersects with their queer, non-binary identities and white settler privilege.
 Their practice is heavily influenced by decades spent in cross-disability arts, research, and advocacy communities.

-Dr. Naheda Sahtout is an Acting Science Specialist with the Office of the Chief Science Operating Officer at the Canadian Food Inspection Agency.
+Dr. Naheda Sahtout is a Policy Analyst with the Clean Fuels Portfolio in the Office of Energy R&D at Natural Resources Canada.
 She recently completed her doctorate in the Department of Chemistry at the University of Saskatchewan.